 Although both lo mein and chow mein refer to noodle dishes with stir fried meat or seafood and vegetables, there is one distinct difference between the two and it is NOT the crispiness of the noodles.
 When cooking chow mein, the noodles are fried separately albeit not necessarily to a crisp but simply to coat it with oil and give it better texture.
 The frying stage is skipped when making lo mein.
 It’s not exactly a need-to-know thing in order to cook a great Chinese-style noodle dish but it is something useful when ordering noodles in a Chinese restaurant just so you know exactly what you’re getting.

 Egg noodles are traditional for both lo mein and chow mein.
 I used a variety that has spinach in them just in case you’re wondering about the greenish tinge.

-- a cup of green onion leaves, cut into 1-inch lengths
+- 1 cup green onion leaves cut into 1-inch lengths

-- ½ tsp. of sugar to balance the saltiness
+- 1/2 teaspoon sugar to balance the saltiness

 - Season the chicken strips with salt and pepper.

 - Cook the noodles until soft but not soggy, about 4 minutes.
 Drain, plunge in iced water and drain again.